Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

 \item \textbf{Conditionally Interactive Compositionality} (CIC): Given a set of \emph{condition features} $\omega \subseteq [d]$, suppose some $x_{1} \in \X$, and $x_{2}',x_{2}'',x_{2}''' \in \X$ such that $x_{2}'$ and $x_{2}''$ are obtained by changing different features ( neither in $\omega$) of $x_{1}$, and $x_{2}'''$ is produced by applying both changes to $x_{1}$.
 We then require that $H(x_{1}, x_{2}''')$ can be computed from $H(x_{1}, x_{2}')$ and $H(x_{1}, x_{2}'')$.

 \end{enumerate} \end{definition}

-\todo{Graphic illustration} \todo{Domain reduction.} These axioms are visualized in \cref{fig:axioms}.
-Complementarity ensures that the order in which options are presented should not matter, and predicted probabilities sum to $1$.
-Weak transitivity requires that comparisons between $(x_1, x_2)$ and $(x_2, x_3)$ carry all the information about the items $x_1, x_2, x_3$ to also compare $(x_1, x_3)$, i.e., the first two pairwise comparisons suffice to ``complete the triangle'' of all three pairwise comparisons. \todo{Reversibility is a bit subtle, but it essentially requires that a path going from $x_{1}$ to $x_{2}$ to $x_{3}$ has a corresponding reverse path from $x_{3}$ to $x'_{2}$ to $x_{1}$, with corresponding jumps in relative probabilities.} Codomain span is a technical condition, as to specify the decision rule for all probabilities, we must ensure that all probabilities arise in comparisons over the domain $\X$. \Cref{thm:factoring}~item~\ref{thm:factoring:trans} shows that these properties work together to induce a strong form of transitivity in probabilistic predictions.
+\todo{Graphic illustration} \todo{Domain reduction.} These axioms are visualized in \cref{fig:axioms}. \emph{Complementarity} (\ref{def:axioms:comp}) ensures that the order in which options are presented should not matter, and predicted probabilities sum to $1$.\todo{footnote{If order effects \emph{are} desirable, or one wishes not to normally assume them to not exist, this assumption is not actually limiting: one can simply augment the input space to represent left/right context explicitly.
+OR augment $\cal X$ with its order, i.e.,treat the comparison problem as $(x_{L}, L)$ vs. $(x_{R}, R)$ instead of just $x_{L}$ vs $x_{R}$.} Parity problems? transitivity is about 3s, and our arguments require flopping things around?
+So this would require illegal comparisons where R / L context is flipped or duplicated.} \emph{Weak transitivity} (\ref{def:axioms:wt}) requires that comparisons between $(x_1, x_2)$ and $(x_2, x_3)$ carry all the information about the items $x_1, x_2, x_3$ to also compare $(x_1, x_3)$, i.e., the first two pairwise comparisons suffice to ``complete the triangle'' of all three pairwise comparisons. \todo{Reversibility is a bit subtle, but it essentially requires that a path going from $x_{1}$ to $x_{2}$ to $x_{3}$ has a corresponding reverse path from $x_{3}$ to $x'_{2}$ to $x_{1}$, with corresponding jumps in relative probabilities.} \emph{Codomain span} (\ref{def:axioms:cs}) is a technical condition, essentially describing a type of continuity, as to specify the decision rule's transitivity law for \emph{all possible probabilities}, we must ensure that all possible probabilities \emph{actually arise} in comparisons over the domain $\X$. \Cref{thm:factoring} item~\ref{thm:factoring:trans} shows that these properties work together to induce a strong form of transitivity in probabilistic predictions, and the discrete form given as item~\ref{thm:factoring:disc} relaxes the \emph{codomain span} (\ref{def:axioms:cs}) assumption.
+Axioms \ref{def:axioms:cic}~\&~\ref{def:axioms:ci} characterize the extent to which different features interact in the decision process. \emph{Noninteractive compositionality} encodes a form of \textit{feature independence}, requiring that the impact of changing two different features is compositional, which is less restrictive than assuming linearity, but restricts interactions between features in a similar manner.
+Essentially, this axiom characterizes a \emph{generalized additive model} (GAM) \citep{hastie2017generalized}, as it dictates how information is synthesizes \emph{across features}.\todo{Citation!} \emph{Conditional interactivity} then generalizes this idea, allowing for non-additive \emph{conditional feature interactions}.
+We propose this axiom to account for a larger class of models that consider the decision context, where the impact of changing two features is additively compositional, \emph{except if} one of the features is a \emph{condition feature} (part of the \emph{context} $\omega$ described in \cref{sec:decision_rules}).